ciselab/HasBugs/README.md

 > "Hic Rhodus, Hic Salva"
 > (Here is Rhodes, here you can jump)
-> - Äsop
+> --- Äsop

 Welcome to the Rhodos Benchmark.
 We try to provide a fresh dataset in the fashion of [Defects4J](https://github.com/rjust/defects4j) to evaluate tasks such as fault localization, program repair and test generation.
 Within the Dataset, we specialize on Machine-Learning Projects, as they have a set of interesting properties:

-- Usually libraries (less IO and Runtime-Based errors)
 - High amount of computation and maths, often as *pure functions*
-- Less dependencies, less internal coupling
+- Less dependencies, less coupling
 - Building bricks for modern applications
 - ML is of high interest at the moment